Bryce Canyon – A Utah Treasure

 We continued to follow the southern loop of the Navajo trail around to its meeting point with Queens Garden Trail.

-There, you have the option of following the north loop of the Navajo Trail, immediately up out of the Amphitheater.
+Here, you have the option of following the north loop of the Navajo Trail, immediately up out of the Amphitheater.
 Instead, we followed the Queens Garden Trail, taking us deeper into the Amphitheater and ultimately around into the Queens Garden.
-Here you’ll find a hoodoo that looks like Queen Victoria.
+This is where you’ll find a hoodoo that looks like Queen Victoria.

 From there, we followed the rest of the Queen’s Garden trail, gradually climbing up out of the Amphitheater to Sunrise Point, enjoying the parade of spectacular scenery all along the way.

 From Sunrise Point we walked along the Amphitheater Rim trail, taking in the vistas along the half mile return to Sunset Point.
-The entire Queens/Navajo Loop Combination hike was 3.5 miles long and took us about 2 hours (with all the gawking and photo taking.)
+The entire Queens/Navajo Loop Combination hike was 3 miles long and took us about 2 hours (with all the gawking and photo taking).

 Tips

 Start early.
 These trails are the Park’s most popular.
 The parking lot at Sunset Point is the Park’s largest, but easily fills to capacity.
-We arrived at 8:15 am on a Saturday and found that it was only about 30% full.
-Keep in mind that The Park’s attendance was lower due to the pandemic, so I’m not sure if this is normal.
-By the time we finished our hike at 10:30 am, the lot was full and many cars were circling waiting for a spot.
+(On our most recent 2023 visit, we arrived at the lot at 9:15 am and found only a couple spot available spots remaining).
 For busier times of the day, the Park offers a shuttle service from a larger parking area in Bryce City.

 Remember the Elevation.
 The Amphitheater Rim in this area sits at an altitude of 8000 feet.
-I normally live at 5000 feet and could absolutely feel the difference in my stamina.
+I normally live at 5000 feet and can always feel the difference in my stamina.
 If coming from sea level, you will notice it even more.

 My Favorite Sunset Point Viewpoint.
-The viewing platforms at Sunset Point were crowded at the end of our hike.
-We continued to follow the paved pathway just a little further south, beyond the main platforms, and found my favorite view and far fewer people.
+The viewing platforms at Sunset Point can be crowded.
+Check the view from those platforms out because they’re great.
+But then follow the paved pathway just a little further south, beyond the main platforms, and you’ll find what I think are even better views and far fewer people.

 An Afternoon Alternative for Crowd Avoidance